 How long will it be before we are happy to dissolve all barriers between our unconscious and subconscious behaviour and the platforms that many of us already inhabit with freakish regularity?
 How long before we allow the ads that appear every four posts on Facebook, directly into our brains?
 And how will that feel?
 Having ads popping up much like any other uninvited thoughts we might have?
 Except tailored to our exact biological and neurological needs?
 Or tailored to trick us into the needs we are encouraged to desire.

-There is no doubt that the intended potential of this technology to relieve people of some of the worst burdens imaginable, from tetraplegia to chronic mental illnesses to extreme pain relief to blindness would be astonishing.
-And a future is foreseeable where, access to tailor-made cocktails of chemicals, vitamins and minerals, custom-made to keep us feeling healthy and happy could be available in some packaged digital delivery system, in our homes, or even out on the go.
-Our very own portable diagnostic and delivery module, able to mix these medicines and maybe even reacreational substance for us out of base chemical purchased online.
+There is no doubt that the intended potential of this technology, to relieve people of some of the worst burdens imaginable, from tetraplegia to chronic mental illnesses to extreme pain relief to blindness would be astonishing.
+And a future is foreseeable where, access to tailor-made cocktails of chemicals, vitamins and minerals, custom-made to keep us feeling healthy and happy could be available in some pre-packaged, digital, delivery system, in our homes, or even out on the go.
+Our very own portable diagnostic and delivery module, able to mix these medicines—and maybe even reacreational substances—for us out of base chemical batches purchased online.
 It is really is not as far fetched as it seems.
 And who would want to deny the suffering access to such measures?

-But as humanity’s last private frontier goes live on line, is there any doubt that attempts won’t be made to manipulate and pacify people via the misappropriation of this technology?
+But as humanity’s last private frontier goes live on-line, is there any doubt that attempts won’t be made to manipulate and pacify people via the misappropriation of this technology?
 Will the equivalent of China’s social credit system be taken to new levels of direct invasiveness and pervasiveness?
 Will prisoners be given mandatory “rectification” before reintegration with society?
-Used mass data sweeps to identify precursors to recidvism.
+Using mass data sweeps to identify precursors to recidvism.
 Will the new crimes predicted by Orwell and Huxley and Philip K Dick be met with attempts at pre-emptive control?
 This talk is no longer fantasy.
-We are currently building the bridge over the troubled philosophical and technological waters of science fiction and and we are going to struggle as a species not to burn that bridge down behind us.
+Musk is currently bank-rolling the bridge over these troubled philosophical and technological waters of science fiction, and we are going to struggle as a species not to burn that bridge down behind us.